MrPrimate/ddb-meta-data/modules/ttp/README.md

 The Snout of Omgar is a geographical region described briefly in *Tomb of Annihilation*.

-Not much is revealed about the location or its inhabitants in that adventure, however. *The Tortle Package* is written for Dungeon Masters who want to know more about the Snout of Omgar.<br>
+Not much is revealed about the location or its inhabitants in that adventure, however. *The Tortle Package* is written for Dungeon Masters who want to know more about the Snout of Omgar.

-Discover the other books benefiting Extra Life:<br>

-\- Infernal Machine Rebuild<br>

-- Mordenkainen's Fiendish Folio Vol 1<br>

--

-- One Grung Above<br>

-- Lost Laboratory of Kwalish

 ---